Christmas 2022 gift guide: Best last minute gifts under $100 (with deals)

 Lesure memory foam U-shaped sofa dog bed: $40 and up

 This U-Shaped bed provides 270-degree ergonomic cushioning to support your dog's head and neck.
-This orthopedic memory foam dog bed is up to 33 percent off right now.
+This orthopedic memory foam dog bed is 10 percent off right now.
 It comes in four stylish colors and three sizes.
 Pricing varies by size.

 There is also a holiday bundle available with a large bed and a selection of holiday-themed dog toys.